 Luxury: Refúgio da Vila, Iberostar Praia do Forte and Tivoli Ecoresort

 Have you been to Bahia?
-What do you of my 7 Best and Most Beautiful Beaches in Bahia list?
-Let me know in the comments bellow 😉
+What do you think of my list?
+Let me know in the comments below 😉

 Don’t forget to save it for later 😉